sdtemple/isweep/docs/source/usage.rst

 There is a multiprocessing version using ``Snakefile-scan-mp.smk``, which may only be useful in enormous human biobanks.

+.. _hard-sweeps:

 Modeling hard sweeps
 ------------

-The ``worfklow/model-selection`` estimates frequencies, locations, and selection coefficients of loci detected in the :ref:`Selection scan`.
+The ``worfklow/model-selection`` estimates frequencies, locations, and selection coefficients of loci detected in the :ref:`selection-scan`.
 This workflow must be run after the selection scan.
 You should use the ``Snakefile-roi.smk`` file as input to the ``-s`` option.

 The recipe YAML file to modify is ``sweep.yaml``.
 There is a hierarchy of ``change`` versus ``fixed`` parameters, where ``change`` you should modify for your dataset and ``fixed`` you should reach out for advice.